bgawalt/deep_mine/README.md

 ## Coming soon

-*   Support flag-planting on the part of the agents
+*   Support flag-planting on the part of the DeepMine agents
 *   More and better DeepMine agents, which can read the Dig History table and train a `MineProbability` model.
 Easy models I have in mind:
     *   Decision trees
     *   Logistic regression with some kind of polynomial kernel
     *   Anything else that seems to be just sitting around in SciKit Learn
-*   Add a method to `MinesweeperGame` that renders the current board as a PNG
+*   Add a method to `MinesweeperGame` that renders the current board as a PNG.
+    ("Render as Emoji" was added to support tweeting, but that doesn't scale well past the 8x8 beginner board size.)
 *   The Dig History table is really inefficient in terms of storing neighborhoods, I could make it 5x smaller by just hacking together an integer representation of a neighborhood